When we discuss starting a blogging career, the most obvious question in everyone’s mind is what to choose between WordPress vs. Blogger.

 Let me come to our main topic, the difference between WordPress vs Blogger.

-I told this because you should not get back only because of money.
+I told you this because you should not get back only because of money.
 Investing a few bucks for yourself isn’t a big deal.

 If you’re serious about your future and want to work online, then you should consider it a small investment for your bright career.

 Being a free platform, Blogger.com may be a lucrative offer for many people, who are willing to work online.
-So here I have answered the question, ‘why one should move to the self-hosted WordPress site?’
+So here I have answered the question, ‘why one should move to a self-hosted WordPress site?’

 I’m sure that you will be able to decide the best platform should you choose for your blogging career when it comes to self-hosted WordPress vs Blogger.com.